 “Having charted their search pattern, I agree.
 They are following an extremely systematic course, and that suggests to me that sub commander has high confidence that he will find us eventually—and is willing to take the time to do it.”

 “We need to end this.
 We can’t run and hide forever.
 That fucker might be under the delusion he’s fighting an entrenched battle, and will go on fighting with all the deep-pocketed resources of an Authority.
 But we have got to get back to work.
-We have no margin that covers constantly operating in this fucked-up prey condition.”
+We have no margin to cover constantly operating in this fucked-up prey condition.”

 “I have had the same thought.
-And I have an idea we could try—though I warn you it is extremely unlikely to work.”
+And I have an idea we could try—though I warn you that it is extremely unlikely to work.”

 At this, Percy lowered the lenses and looked at him.
 “You have another option and you have been fuckin’ holding out on me?”

 “Extremely unlikely to work—and likely to get us killed.”
 He took a breath.
-“The magnetic warheads… I let a couple of crates slip off the palettes when they were being unloaded in Stilt City.
+“The magnetic warheads . . .
+I let a couple of crates slip off the palettes when they were being unloaded in Stilt City.
 So I have a few dozen warheads still stashed down in our cargo hold.”

 “You want to try to hit them with one of those fuckin’ explosives?”